Vishaal Consultancy Services

 What are the maximum working hours in India?
 This question is sure to spark a debate in India, especially between Gen X and Gen Z. But fortunately, our compliance lies with the mandated laws and not how different generations prioritise their work.
 Let’s have a look at some regulations under various frameworks that dictate working hours rules in India.

-Under this law, the labour working hours in India for workers above 18 years are restricted to:
+Under the OSH Code, 2020, the maximum working hours in India for workers above 18 years are generally restricted to:

-• 8 hours per day for 6 days a week
+• 8 hours per day as the normal working limit

 • 48 hours per week as the upper limit